 [Section 12EB inserted by No. 75 of 1980 s.
 7; amended by No. 41 of 1984 s.
 11; No. 25 of 1985 s.
 95; No. 73 of 1995 s.
 49; No. 31 of 1997 s.
 18(3) and 142; No. 38 of 2007 s.
 12 and 23.]

 12EC.
-Adjudication on claims
+Disputes as to injurious affection etc., determining

 (1) Where the parties do not agree upon any question as to whether any land, or any estate or interest in land, is injuriously affected or as to the amount or manner of payment of the sum which is to be paid as compensation for such injurious affection either party may cause the question to be determined in the same manner as if it were a question required to be determined under Part 10 of the Land Administration Act 1997 as to compensation payable and, subject to this Part, the provisions of Part 10 of the Land Administration Act 1997 apply for the purposes of the determination of the question, with such modifications as the circumstances require but the principles to be applied in determining the question shall be derived from this Part.

 (2) In any proceedings under this section for the determination of a question each party shall bear his own costs except that nothing in this subsection prevents the court from making an order as to the payment of fees payable to the court or a member thereof.